Breath and meditation journey

 I’m not a light-worker, or a healer and I don’t make promises that this course will change your life.
 And I’m not promising that after two weeks you’ll float through life ‘zen’ as can be.
 But what I can promise you, is small shifts in your being.
 Perhaps a greater sense of calm and focus.
 But none of this happens without you and your practice.

 The morning breathing exercises are slowly waking me up to reconnect body and mind.

 Breath is key to our health and wellbeing.
 The ancient yogis knew this and modern science is proving it.

-Many of us breathe through an open mouth.
-Numerous chronic health issues such as anxiety, insomnia, circulatory disorders and ADHD can be attributed to mouth breathing for some people.
+Many of us breathe through an open mouth and consequently suffer from chronic health issues.
+Health issues such as anxiety, insomnia, circulatory disorders and ADHD have all been attributed to mouth breathing in some people.